molarmanful/lin/README.md

 For more options, run `lin -h`.

-To get an idea of the language syntax, see `examples/`.
+To get an idea of the language syntax, see `examples/` and `docs/`.

 ### Program Execution
 The parsing is extremely basic.
 The code is parsed line-by-line; numbers match the pattern `[0-9]*\.?[0-9]+|[0-9]+\.?`, keywords match the pattern `[^0-9. ]+`, and spaces are ignored.
 This means that a valid lin snippet is really just a series of numbers and keywords.